GiveUaPSP3000/GiveUaPSP3000/README.md

 # 👋 Hi, I’m @GiveUaPSP3000
 # 👀 A student of National University of Singapore.
 The main learning direction is artificial intelligence.
 # 💞️ All my uploads are out of my own interest.
-Due to limited knowledge, there may be are many mistakes
+Due to limited knowledge, there may be many mistakes
 # 📫 If you have any suggestions or questions, please feel free to contact me.
 Email: zty.workzone@gmail.com

 # 一个梦想改变世界的程序猿